What is the best DAW?

 9. Avid Pro Tools

 Among laymen, Pro Tools has practically become a byword for the whole process of recording a piece of music on a computer, which says something about its strength as a brand and ubiquity in studios.

-As far as the latest version (12) goes, there's arguably more on focus on how you pay for and use Pro Tools than it is new features.
 As well as being able to buy outright, you can now subscribe to Pro Tools on a monthly or annual basis, while new support plans are available, too.

 There's also Avid Cloud Collaboration, cloud-based project storage and the Avid Marketplace, which is designed to connect you with others in the audio community.